 - After that, a drop-down menu will occur, and select Series from that.

-- Finally, you will see the result in the empty cells like below.
+- Finally, you will see the result in the empty cells below.

-Alternatively, you can also use the right button of the mouse for opening the Series window.
+Alternatively, you can also use the right button of the mouse to open the Series window.
 This process has been shown at the beginning.

-4. Excel Extract Month from Date Using Functions & AutoFill
+4. Extracting Month from Date Using Functions & AutoFill

 We can extract the month name from any given date and use the AutoFill feature for the rest of the cells.
 This is an effective method when you have a large dataset.
 We will use the previous dataset here and add a Month Column.